Jobs

 Posted 2025.06.03

 The Department of Admissions at Covenant Seminary is seeking applications for the position of Admissions Administrator.
-This is a Part-time position (25 hours/week) with vacation, paid time off, and seminary holidays.
+This is a Student-Worker position (15 hours/week).
 We value team cooperation, commitment to excellent work, and dedication to the Seminary’s mission of training pastors and leaders for Christ’s church and Kingdom.

 Department Goals and Responsibilities

-The Admissions Administrator supports the work of the Admissions team in achieving its enrollment goals and serving its prospective students through proper execution of data entry and database management, effective communication with other relevant seminary departments, timely correspondence with prospective students through a variety of media, maintaining an orderly and hospitable office environment, and through a number of administrative duties.
+The Admissions Administrator supports the work of the admissions team in achieving its enrollment goals and serving its prospective students through proper execution of data entry and database management, effective communication with other relevant seminary departments, timely correspondence with prospective students through a variety of media, maintaining an orderly and hospitable office environment, and general office support.

 Position Responsibilities:

-Data entry and document processing within Covenant Seminary’s CRM (Slate) and student information system (CAMS) from inquiry through matriculation.
+Enter and maintain precise data within Covenant Seminary’s CRM (Slate) and student information system (CAMS) from inquiry through matriculation.

-Ordering and stocking of office supplies, books and marketing materials, and event supplies.
+Order and stock of office supplies, books, marketing materials, and event supplies.

-Welcoming and greeting visitors to the admissions office.
+Welcome and greet visitors to the admissions office.

-Receiving mail deliveries for the seminary and communicating with intended recipients to coordinate retrieval.
+Receive mail deliveries for the seminary and communicate with the intended recipients to coordinate retrieval.

 Minimum Qualifications/Skills: